-Facts ِِِِAbout the Origin and Death of Alexander the Great?
+Facts and History of Alexander the Great

 Most Important Achievements of Alexander the Great

-After Alexander the great conquered Gaza and defeated the Persian Emperor Darius for the control of Syria and Levant, he moved to Egypt as it was part of the Persian Empire after the battle of Pelusium.
-He moved his forces to towards Pelusium (The Eastern Gateway to Egypt) and entered Egypt on 14 November 332 B.C.
+After Alexander the Great conquered Gaza and defeated the Persian Emperor Darius for the control of Syria and Levant, he moved to Egypt that was part of the Persian Empire after the battle of Pelusium.
+He moved his forces towards Pelusium (The Eastern Gateway to Egypt) and entered Egypt on 14 November 332 B.C.
 The Egyptians welcomed him with open arms because they saw him as a liberator and also because the Persians had no control over the Egyptian public or respect for religion or culture.
-He faced no kind of opposition or resistance from Persian forces, and was able to enter Egypt very easily, he then took his forces to the capital of Memphis and to the coast of the Mediterranean coast where he cast his eyes on a piece of land located between the sea and a lake filled with a secure fresh water supply, therefore he ordered his architect “Deinocrates” to build him a city on that location and call it “Alexandria”.
-He also worked on improving his relationship with Egyptian as he declares himself the son of the god Amun –Ra, renovated the chapel of Tuthmosis III and the temples of Karnak as he was depicted on the temple of Amun-Ra dressed as a pharaoh and identified with a text reading “‘King of Upper and Lower Egypt, Lord of the Two Lands, Son of Re, Possessor of the Crowns, Alexander”, offered sacrifices to god Ptah and hosted a Greek-style games which contained many contests from all over the Greek world in a multicultural event.
+He faced no kind of opposition or resistance from Persian forces, and was able to enter Egypt very easily, he then took his forces to the capital of Memphis and to the coast of the Mediterranean coast where he cast his eyes on a piece of land located between the sea and a lake filled with a secure freshwater supply, therefore he ordered his architect “Democrats” to build him a city on that location which became known as “Alexandria“. he put Egypt as one of the pillars of the Greek civilization.

 Alexander the Great Legacy

 As a young boy, he was taught by his teacher “Aristotle” to always maintain the balance between all Parties.
 So when it came time to build his administrative structure, he chose to have his deputies, generals to be Egyptian, Greek, and Macedonians all of them would feel empowered and work on making alexander’s dream of building a great empire.
 Alexander also opened the doors of Egypt to all the Greek and Macedonian immigrants.
-He wanted to build a multi-cultural province which holds various languages, cultures and to become a true symbol for cooperation between these ancient civilizations.
+He wanted to build a multi-cultural province that holds various languages, cultures and to become a true symbol for cooperation between these ancient civilizations.
 Alexander only spent six months in Egypt but he was able to make massive renovations and reforms and put Egypt within the center of the Greek civilization orbit.

 No country around the world is more blessed with culture, history, civilization, and mythology than Egypt, Egypt has a magical legacy that still being discovered until this era, so you can explore Egypt breathtaking temples, tombs, and museums during your trip to Egypt, book one of our stunning Egypt tour packages or Egypt Nile cruises and live the vacation you deserve.